Tapad/sbt-docker-compose/README.md

     dockerComposeTest

 2) [**basic-native-packager**] (examples/basic-native-packager): This project outlines a very basic example of how to enable the plugin on a simple application.
-From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.
+From sbt run the following to compile the code, build a Docker image and launch a Docker Compose instance.
 In this example the sbt-native-packager is used to build the Docker image instead of sbt-docker.

     dockerComposeUp

 3) [**no-build**] (examples/no-build): This project shows how sbt-docker-compose can be used to launch instances of images that are already published and do not need to be built locally.
 This example uses the official Redis image from Docker Hub.
 Once the instance is started Redis will be available on the displayed "Host:Port".
 The port is dynamically assigned so that multiple instances can be started.

     dockerComposeUp